 Remember, if you sell something at a loss position you have to be careful of the wash-sale rule.
 This rule states that if you sell something at a loss you have to wait more than 30 days before buying that position or something similar back again.
 This would be in the case where I had a loss in a position I really want to hold for the long term but I want to realize the loss now for tax purposes, then buy it back after the 30 days to set my holding period again.

-If we can help you walk through any gains or losses let us know.
+If we can help you walk through any tax gain or loss harvesting let us know.
 This is a year end item that may help you when you complete your taxes.